-Rehearsals are held in the MacKillop Senior College Hall and commence at 6.30pm sharp each Monday during school terms.
+Rehearsals are held in the MacKillop Senior College Hall, Ocean Drive, Port Macquarie, and commence at 6:30 pm sharp each Monday during school terms.

-Singers must arrive early to read notices on the white board and collect any new music, and sign attendance sheets.
-These are located on the left front side of the stage in a different coloured folder for each section.
+Singers must arrive early to read notices on the white board, collect any new music, and sign attendance sheets.

 You will receive music required for rehearsals and performances from our music librarian.
 All music that is no longer required must be returned to her immediately.
 All markings on music must be made lightly in pencil only, and rubbed out before music is returned to the librarian.